mehulagg/gitlab_test/doc/user/project/clusters/index.md

 ### Multiple Kubernetes clusters

-> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/35094) to GitLab Core in 13.2.
+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/35094) to GitLab core in 13.2.

 You can associate more than one Kubernetes cluster to your project.
 That way you can have different clusters for different environments,